-Join Simon Allardice for an in-depth discussion in this video What is a data structure?, part of Foundations of Programming: Data Structures.
+Join Simon Allardice for an in-depth discussion in this video What is a data structure?, part of Programming Foundations: Data Structures.

 Let's get some ground rule together.
 This term, data structure, might seem a little abstract, a little non-specific.
 And, usually, it's program is we're going to nail that definition down.
 Well, what does that mean exactly?
 But for our purposes, abstract and non-specific is good, it's flexible, it's useful.
 Because a data structure is exactly what it sounds like.
 It's just some arrangement of data that we've built.
 Not one lone integer variable over here and a string over here and a full one down here but we've gathered some data together into an orderly arrangement.

 Why?
 Because it's useful, because it makes our lives easier to do this.
 The same way that if you're working in bills and taxes, you're likely to gather your paperwork together into stacks or folders, and then perhaps your folders into a filing cabinet.
 Because it's easy to manage when you keep related information together.
 That you would always write a recipe with the ingredients and the description together because if the exact same information is split up and disconnected it's kind of pointless.
 You'll end up with, single piece of paper that says four ounces of flour.

 So we need data structures in our programs because we think this way as human beings, it's easy to forget this sometimes.
 We start learning about data structures and we're immediately surrounded with terms like associative arrays and binary search trees.
 And they sound completely detached from anything we'd ever do as a human being.
 But they're not, we naturally think in data structures.
 Okay, we don't use that term, but we think in collections of information.
 A recipe is an actual data structure, as is a shopping list.